ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 5. Check the details of the model and click **Save**.
 6. In the received notification, click **View in project** then under **Overview** tab check the details of the model.

+The accuracy of the model will be improved in the later part of the tutorial.

 ## Deploy and test your model
 {:#deploy_model}

-In this section, you will deploy the saved model and expose the deployed model as an API to be accessed from your applications.
+In this section, you will deploy the saved model and test the deployed model,

 1. Under the created model, click on **Deployments** and then click **Add Deployment**.
    1. Set the **Name** to **iris_deployment**.